 Rags

 The first thing I did was add plywood to give me the extra depth I was looking for.
-I like a larger profile countertop as it looks more substantial.
-We cut the plywood to the same size as the Formica by tracing the outline onto the plywood from the bottom and used wood glue and some screws to attach.
+I like a larger profile countertop as it seems more substantial.
+We cut the plywood to the same size as the Formica by tracing the outline onto the plywood from the bottom and used wood glue and some screws to attach it.

-How to make a concrete countertop in a weekend.
+And that’s all there is to make a DIY concrete bar top in a weekend!

 That’s all for now!